abdulbadii/rename_batch_emulated_PCRE/README.md

 # PCRE2-controlled rename or copy operation in bulk/globaling process

 Requirements: Bash, find, sed, pcre2grep, and mv or cp, to rename use mv, to copy use cp.
+For Windows get MSYS2 as Linux-port: https://sourceforge.net/projects/msys2/files/latest/download?source=directory

 Get pcre2grep from:
 https://github.com/luvit/pcre2/blob/master/src/pcre2grep.c
 compile and install to the OS, and rename it to 'gre' for brevity